tpbowden/swarm-ingress-router/README.md

 * No external load balancer or config files needed making for easy deployments
 * Automatic service discovery and load balancing handled by Docker
 * Scaled and maintained by the Swarm for high resilience and performance
-* Incredibly lightweight image (less than 15MB image after decompression)
+* Incredibly lightweight image (less than 20MB after decompression)

 ## Installation